Rhode Island Route 103: History

 Route 103 was an original route assigned in 1923.
 It used to be much longer, extending 38 mi through Providence and along present-day Route 14 to Connecticut, where it used to continue as Route 103.
 In 1932, Connecticut renumbered its 1920s Route 103 to Route 14.
 Rhode Island renumbered the portion of Route 103 west of Providence to match the new Connecticut route number.
+Route 14 was not extended through Providence to East Providence, leaving Route 14 to end at US 6 in Providence and RI 103 to start from US 6 in East Providence.

 At one time, the main road east from Providence (at first NE 3, now U.S. Route 6 or US 6) used Route 103 rather than the current US 6 alignment.
 Maps disagree on when the change to the current alignment took place.
-However, rather than using Warren Avenue to the Washington Bridge, the main road continued north on Pawtucket Avenue to Waterman Avenue, and used Waterman Avenue over the old Red Bridge to Providence.
+However, rather than using Warren Avenue to the Washington Bridge, the main road continued north on Pawtucket Avenue to Waterman Avenue.
+It used Waterman Avenue over the old Red Bridge to Providence.
 When the main road was moved to current US 6, it at first continued to use Waterman Avenue via MA 114A and County Street to the state line.

 The current alignment of Route 103 along Warren Avenue in East Providence was also US 6 before I-195 was built.
 Some signs still mark it as US 6, including some signs placed since 2000.